 - It’s simpler to analyze and measure the performance of campaigns aimed at a smaller set of accounts.

 - Reaching out to higher-level prospects with customized messages, you improve chances of building deeper business relationships and extended value.

 - This also ensures the potential for higher revenue and solid ROI.
 Research by the Altera Group found that 97% of markers feel that ABM “has a somewhat higher or much higher ROI than standard marketing initiatives.”

 According to SeriousDecisions, there has been a 21% increase in the number of companies that have a full-account based marketing program in place.
 Also, more than 70% of B2B companies have focused on boosting their ABM programs.

 You should be doing the same.

-To learn more, go to our Account-Based Marketing page and download our whitepaper “5 Benefits of Account-Based Marketing.”
+To learn more, go to our whitepaper page and download our paper “5 Benefits of Account-Based Marketing.”